 It is important that you take note of your spending as soon as it was made because you might forget about it later on.
 Trust me, this has happened to me so many times.

 Make a simple spreadsheet document to list your expenses, I personally use Excel because it is a really handy format and something you can change often.

-Avoidable expenses are those you incurred under circumstances where a cheaper alternative was possible, example of which are cab fares you took because you don’t feel like riding a bus that day.
+Avoidable expenses are those you incurred under circumstances where a cheaper alternative was possible.
+Examples of which are cab fares you took because you don’t feel like riding a bus that day.

-Frivolous expenses are those which are totally unnecessary – that shirt you bought impulsively just because it’s on sale or that new can opener you bought from that television infomercial.
+Frivolous expenses are those which are totally unnecessary.
+For example, that shirt you bought impulsively just because it’s on sale or that new can opener you bought from that television infomercial.

 SELECT AN ARTICLE TO READ NEXT BELOW:

 Tags: budget, budget management, expenses, how to track expenses, how to track personal expenses, how to track your expenses using excel, Money Saving Tips, PDF to excel, Personal Finance, Productivity, track spending spreadsheet, what is budget tracking